ESCRS Bye Laws

 - Establish recognition of courses and educational activities

-- Explore and develop e-learning programmes and web conferencing
+- Develop e-learning programmes and web conferencing

-- Education in developing markets
+- Develop education programmes in developing markets

-- Education in Third World
+- Develop education programmes in Developing World

 - Address issues such as training standards